camunda/camunda-docs/docs/components/concepts/what-is-camunda-platform-8.md

 ### Developer-friendly approach

-The platform and tools are easy to get started with and simple to use in your environment right away, with full public access to all of Camunda's documentation, [open APIs for integration](/apis-tools/working-with-apis-tools.md), and a [community](https://camunda.com/developers/) comprised of around 100,000 developers.
+The platform and tools are usable in your environment right away, with full public access to all of Camunda's documentation, [open APIs for integration](/apis-tools/working-with-apis-tools.md), and a [community](https://camunda.com/developers/) comprised of around 100,000 developers.

 ## Next steps